zkreitzer/rt-dedvp/README.md

 - Providing data interfaces and formats suitable for delay line anode characterization
 - Serving as a shared technical space for Virginia Tech and SwRI collaborators working on ASOC-based MCP readout

-As of the current state of the repository, the primary contents are documentation files that describe the hardware platform and ASOC performance.
-HDL sources, FPGA project files, simulation testbenches, and software utilities are expected future additions but are **not yet present**.
+As of the current state of the repository, the primary contents are NALU and ASOC documentation plus scaffolding HDL/firmware/software templates.
+A complete, validated ASOC FPGA design and associated tools remain planned work.

 ## Repository Structure

 Current top-level layout:

 - `README.md` – This file, providing an overview of the project and repository.
-- `docs/` – Documentation related to the ASOC ASIC and FPGA prototyping hardware and experiments:
+- `docs/` – Documentation related to the ASOC ASIC, NALU tools, and FPGA prototyping hardware and experiments:
+  - `Measurement_results_for_the_ASoC_V3_A_High_Performance_Waveform_Digitizer_System-on-Chip.pdf` and
-  - `Measurement_results_for_the_ASoC_V3_A_High_Performance_Waveform_Digitizer_System-on-Chip.pdf` – Measurement and characterization report for the ASOC V3 waveform digitizer system-on-chip.
+    `Measurement_results_for_the_ASoC_V3_A_High_Performance_Waveform_Digitizer_System-on-Chip (1).pdf` – Measurement and
+    characterization reports for the ASOC V3 waveform digitizer system-on-chip.
+  - `1-s2.0-S0168900219304462-main.pdf` – Journal article describing ASOC performance and characterization.
+  - `ASOCv3 Quick Start Guide.pdf` – NALU quick-start documentation for ASOCv3-based hardware.
+  - `ASoCv3 Product Sheet.pdf` – NALU product sheet summarizing ASOCv3 capabilities and specifications.
+  - `NaluScope.0.22.3.-.ASoCv3.User.Manual.pdf` – User manual for the NaluScope software (version 0.22.3) configured for ASOCv3.
+  - `ASoCv3_v67_165_57.bit` – Example/reference FPGA bitstream for ASOCv3 hardware provided by NALU.
-  - `a3pe_proto_kit_ug.pdf` – User guide for an A3PE (ProASIC3E) prototype kit, describing the FPGA prototyping platform and its usage.
+  - `a3pe_proto_kit_ug.pdf` – User guide for the A3PE (ProASIC3E) prototype kit used as the FPGA development platform.
+  - `PROJECT_SCHEDULE.md` – This repository’s ASOC FPGA project schedule and VT student work plan.
   - `docs/hardware/` – Example/template hardware documentation for boards, schematics, and vendor materials.
   - `docs/fpga/` – Example/template documentation for FPGA/ASOC design specifications and interfaces.
   - `docs/experiments/` – Example/template documentation for calibration procedures and MCP delay line anode experiments.
 - `fpga/` – FPGA design tree containing example/template HDL, constraints, simulation testbenches, and an A3PE prototype kit project scaffold.
 - `firmware/` – Example/template embedded firmware sources and platform stubs for ASOC/FPGA configuration and control.
 - `software/` – Example/template host-side tools for data acquisition and analysis.
-- `external/nalu/` – Integration point for NALU-provided software repositories, currently containing only a placeholder README.
+- `external/nalu/` – Integration point for NALU-provided software repositories, currently containing:
+  - `ft60x-rs-main/` – Rust library `ft60x_rs` (version 0.1.0) for FTDI FT60x USB 3.0 FIFO ICs.
+  - `naluexamples-main/` – Python examples package `naluexamples` (version 0.1.0) demonstrating use of Nalu software.
+  - `nalusupport-main/` – Source for Nalu Scientific’s documentation/support site (Jekyll + Just the Docs).

-Aside from the two PDF documents in `docs/` and this top-level README, all code-like files currently present (under `fpga/`, `firmware/`, `software/`, and `docs/*` subdirectories) are **examples/templates only** and must be replaced or extended with actual implementation code or documents.
+Aside from documentation files in `docs/` (PDFs and Markdown) and this top-level README, all code-like files currently present (under `fpga/`, `firmware/`, `software/`, and `docs/*` subdirectories) are **examples/templates only** and must be replaced or extended with actual implementation code or documents.

 ## Planned Repository Structure